asayurish/asayurish/README.md

   - 💬 I'm 16 years old, born on January 12, 2009, and I live in Brazil, in São Paulo.
 As I am in high school, I am not proficient in some subjects yet.

-  - ⚡ I like reading manga and comics, watching anime, and I'm a fan of Star Wars.
+  - ⚡ I like reading, watching series and anime.

   - ⭐ I am fluent in Portuguese and currently study English and French.
 </details>